changjongkim/sc_rebuttal/rebuttal_cascade.md

 ## D. Dedup Map and the Algorithm 1 notation (R2, R3)

-The reviewers correctly note that a one-bit existence map cannot indicate whether a block is shared.
-The implementation does not use it for that.
+We agree that a one-bit existence map cannot indicate whether a block is shared.
+We do not use it for that.
 Two distinct structures exist.
-The Dedup Map is an existence bit per BlockID.
+Dedup Map is an existence bit per BlockID.
 It only skips redundant allocation on a hit.
-The Semantic Prefix Registry is an explicit set of prefix-flagged BlockIDs, replicated across nodes.
+Semantic Prefix Registry is an explicit set of prefix-flagged BlockIDs, replicated across nodes.
 It alone decides eviction protection.
 The is_shared(victim) term in Algorithm 1 is a pseudocode simplification.
 It combined the two structures.
 The condition that applies is membership in the Semantic Prefix Registry.
 We will correct the notation.
 The design already separates an existence bit for deduplication from a prefix set for protection.
 This is what keeps the metadata at about 1 byte per block.

 ## E. Metadata semantics, hot blocks, and consistency (R2, R3)